-McIntyre commanded a company of United States artillery for eighteen months in the campaign in New York and Canada during the War of 1812.
-The collection consists of letters from Captain Rufus McIntyre to John Holmes of Alfred, Maine, who was then a state senator and later a United States Senator and attorney general.
-The letters were written from various locations throughout New York State during the War of 1812 and describe camp life, developments in the war and military actions with which McIntyre was involved.
+McIntire commanded a company of United States artillery for eighteen months in the campaign in New York and Canada during the War of 1812.
+The collection consists of letters from Captain Rufus McIntire to John Holmes of Alfred, Maine, who was then a state senator and later a United States Senator and attorney general.
+The letters were written from various locations throughout New York State during the War of 1812 and describe camp life, developments in the war and military actions with which McIntire was involved.
 All letters have been transcribed.

 McKillip, David.
 Correspondence, etc. Albany, etc. 1856, 1869-1872.
 6 items.